1danabana/PRO-pals/README.md

 -Social aspect to app (compare streaks with friends, have PRO-PALs playing with each other)

-This app was built by Peter, Dan, Shane, and Divya.
-It is our second group project for the UCSD Full Stack Development Bootcamp.
+This app was built by Peter Geyser, Dan Abana, Shane Cleland, and Divya Enjamuri.
 It is a full stack app which follows the Model View Controller Framework and uses MySQL/Sequelize, Express.js, Express-Handlebars, and Node.js.
 It also uses an external library called Tempus Dominus which is a Bootstrap stylized datepicker.
 This app showcases our combined knowledge of integrating front and back end technologies, concepts, and frameworks.